jailbreakhq/public-static/README.md

 ### Structure
 * Front-end components should be installed using bower
 * The coffeescript, sass and jade sources files are inside `assets/src`

-## Contributing
-If you want to join the contributing team you should email the Jailbreak 2015 Tech Officer at tech@jailbreakhq.org.